Retirement Interest Only Mortgage Calculator (Jan 2022)

 You can switch your retirement interest-only mortgage plan.
 However, you will need to go through a new affordability check.
 Therefore, if you have less money than with your previous application, you might end up getting a worse deal.

 How Will a Retirement Interest-Only Mortgage Lender Calculate the Amount I Can Borrow?

-Your retirement interest-only lifetime mortgage lender will consider your age, the value of your estate, the condition of your property, and affordability checks, to determine how much equity you can borrow.
+Your retirement interest-only lifetime mortgage lender will consider your age as a factor, what your property is worth, the condition of your property, and affordability checks, to determine how much equity you can borrow.

 Why Might I Need a Mortgage When I'm Older?

 You might need a retirement interest-only when you are older to supplement pension income, assist family members in purchasing a home, or remortgage away from your existing mortgage.

 Retirement interest-only mortgages are one of the most competitive later-life lending options if you have the means to pay off the interest.
 Therefore, it’s worth trying out our RIO calculator to see how much equity could be tied to your property in Jan 2022.

 Once you have your estimate sent via email, you should get in touch with a whole-market financial adviser to discuss all your options.